 We crossed the first range of mountains without any problems and on the other side we found a place to dry out.
 We laid out the tents and sleeping bags.
 As we sat eating and flipping everything over that was drying, it started to rain.
 We quickly packed everything.
 We had gotten most of it dry and we did not want to let it get wet again.

 We put up our umbrellas as we stared to hike up the next ridge.
 The rain was coming down pretty hard for about a half hour and then it let up.
 For the rest of the afternoon we climbed up and down ridges and the rain came and went.
 There was also a freezing wind that blew the rain up underneath the umbrellas.
 It was impossible to stay dry.
 In fact we were soaked.
 It is not fun when the rain is being blown sideways for most of the afternoon.
 We were trying to get to a road in Green Canyon.
 There are two trail angels who are in that area and we were hoping for some help.
 We were 6 miles out when I started to call both.
 I got no connection.
 All we could do was kept moving to stay somewhat warm.
-The day was getting late as we came around the last mountain and through the rain we could see a car picking up hikers, but as we were coming down the car left.
+The day was getting late as we came around the last mountain top and through the rain, at the bottom of the valley, we could see a car picking up hikers, but as we were coming down the car left.
 Finally after 6 straight hours of hiking, without stopping, or not eating, we came to the road.
 We were tired, wet, hungry, and not looking forward to setting up damp tents for the night.
 We straightened our umbrellas and walked to the road.
 There was a white van sitting there and a lady came out.
 She was Terry Anderson from the Casa de Luna, a family that takes in thru-hikers.
 She asked if we would like to dry out and have something to eat at her house.
 Of course we said yes.
 She drove all of us back to their house.
 There are upward of 50 hikers here, hiding from the rain.
 Most of them have been here a day or so and they had their tents set up in the back yard.
 Terry and Joe, opened up their entire house to the hikers to recover from the days ordeal.
 Terry made a huge taco salad for all the hikers.
 She also got all of our wet gear into the dryer.
 Tomorrow will be a much better day with everything dry.
 We did not have a chance to put our tents up before it got dark therefore, Terry put Will and Joon in a second bedroom and Mama Raven and I slept on a sofa.
 There was a hiker sleeping in every chair, sofa, floor space, even in the garage.
 We were warm and dry after such a miserable wet day.
 Trail Angels are good people!